 Johnny: Leave it on the doorstep and get the hell outta here.

-Delivery boy: OK, um, well, what about the money?
+Delivery boy: Okay, um, well, what about the money?

 Johnny: What money?